bk/wmk-docs/content/config.md

   of files containing a hash identifier (under the webroot).
 A typical entry might thus map from `/css/style.css` to `/css/style.1234abcdef56.css`.
-The value of this setting is either a dict or the name of a JSON or YAML file (inside the data directory) containg the mapping.
+The value of this setting is either a dict or the name of a JSON or YAML file (inside the data directory) containing the mapping.
 It will be available to templates as `ASSETS_MAP`.

 - `assets_fingerprinting`: A boolean indicating whether to automatically